vojtapolasek/vojtux/docs/handout_en.md

 **down** arrows to browse the menu, unfold the categories using the right arrow.

 To reach the desktop, use the above mentioned **Ctrl-Alt-D** shortcut.
-Consult the `keyboard_shortcuts.txt` file in the project's directory to get a full list of keyboard shortcuts.
+Consult the `keyboard_shortcuts.txt` file in the home directory to get a full list of keyboard shortcuts.

 ## Panely